 California Government Code Section 65863.10 requires that owners of Federally-assisted properties must provide notice of intent to convert their properties to market rate 12 months and six months prior to the expiration of their contract, opt-outs, or prepayment.
 The California First Right of Refusal Program allows these owners to accept a bona fide offer to purchase the property from one who does not intend to maintain required affordability and use restrictions (nonqualified entity), subject to the "First Right of Refusal" process.
 This process requires the owner to notify qualified entities (bidders who intend to maintain affordability and use restrictions) of the terms and conditions on the pending offer, and accept a bid from the qualified entity that is the same as that offered by the nonqualified bidder, unless the nonqualified entity agrees to maintain affordability and use restrictions.
 In addition, the owner must notify the State one year in advance of intention to remove the affordability of the units.

-Table H-39 lists five qualified entities that may be interested in participating in California's First Right of Refusal Program for Madera County, as determined by the California Department of Housing and Community Development.
+Table H-39 lists five qualified entities that may be interested in participating in by the California Department of Housing and Community Development.